camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/04-the-camunda-jboss-as-7-subsystem.html.md

 ### Explicit module dependencies

 If an application does not use the process application API but still needs the process engine classes to be added to its classpath, an explicit module dependency is required.
-JBoss AS 7 has <a href="https://docs.jboss.org/author/display/AS72/Class+Loading+in+AS7">different mechanisms for achieving this</a>.
+JBoss AS 7 / Wildfly 8 has <a href="https://docs.jboss.org/author/display/AS72/Class+Loading+in+AS7">different mechanisms for achieving this</a>.
 The simplest way is to add a manifest entry to the MANIFEST.MF file of the deployment.
 The following example illustrates how to generate such a dependency using the maven WAR plugin:

     <build>
        ...